 Exotic Dancing is a form of Pole Dancing but not all Pole Dancing is Exotic Dance.
 Pole Fitness allows us to strip the negative connotation and make it an acceptable form of strength conditioning, even a sport.
 PoleSport is the competitive side of Pole Fitness.
 There are efforts being made to incorporate PoleSport into the Olympics.

-We get high from empowering females to build confidence and body acceptance.
+We get high from empowering students to build confidence and body acceptance.

 Does poling make you feel sexy?
 Beautiful?
 Athletic?
 Powerful?
 Let loose and show us!
-Floorplay Studio is a safe place for women to express themselves in forms otherwise unavailable to them, with a supportive environment and accepting atmosphere.
+Floorplay Studio is a safe place for all humans to express themselves in forms otherwise unavailable to them, with a supportive environment and accepting atmosphere.